atom-community/markdown-preview-plus/EXAMPLE.md

 ----

-Notice below that the `\[`-separated display math doesn't have a blank line before and after (i.e. in an actual $\LaTeX$ document it woulnd't be placed in a separate paragraph):
+Notice below that the `\[`-separated display math doesn't have a blank line before and after (i.e. in an actual $\LaTeX$ document it wouldn't be placed in a separate paragraph):

 The _characteristic polynomial_ $\chi(\lambda)$ of the
 $3 \times 3$ matrix